 When Should I Contact an Immigration Attorney About My Employment-Based Green Card Case?

 In many cases, you can get an employment-based green card application approved without an attorney.
 But if your application was denied, it may help to get legal advice from an attorney about your options.
-If your case is particularly complex, check out our Ask an Attorney program to speak with an independent lawyer for just $24/month.

 If you face deportation proceedings after your application for an adjustment of status is denied, you should consider legal assistance to help you decide your next course of action.